 Attach the pieces of metal on the end of the string and pass the other end through the holes.
 Once all the strings are passed through the plate.
 Tie the strings up on the opposite side of the wood plate from the metal pieces.
 You use this tie to hook the wind chime to something so it will hang.
 You are all done.

-Note: This below mentioned video might help you to more understand.
+Note: This below-mentioned video might help you to more understand.

 There are plenty of things that you can do with your old circular saw blade.
 Although the above ideas take some effort, they are fun and well worth the time.
 Repurposing something like an old blade is great for the environment.
-At the same time you get the chance to make use of your woodwork and metalwork skills.
+At the same time, you get the chance to make use of your woodwork and metalwork skills.

 However, if you aren’t in the mood to pick up any projects, you can easily donate your old circular saw blades to schools with woodshop classes or recycle it at a scrapyard.
-Either way, it is better to at least recycle the blades than leaving them in your garage.
+Either way, it is better to at least recycle the blades than leave them in your garage.

 This is Ahmed Shuvo, an enthusiastic tool enthusiast with a passion for saws, especially circular saws and miter saws.
 I have written blog posts and conducted research on the proper use and maintenance of these tools.
 I am also a DIYer who enjoys making wooden projects and always striving to improve my skills.
 I am confident in my expertise and eager to contribute to the growth of this industry through my writing.